Package 'NPCDTools'

 cutoff

-The cutoff used to dichotomize the entries in the provisional Q-matrix
+The cutoff used to dichotomize the entries in the provisional Q-matrix.
+The default is 0.8.

 Value

-The TSQE method merges the Provisional Attribute Extraction (PAE) algorithm with a Q-matrix refinement-and-validation method including the Q-Matrix Refinement (QR) Method and the G-DINA Model Discrimination Index (GDI).
-Specifically, the PAE algorithm relies on classic exploratory factor analysis (EFA) combined with a unique stopping rule for identifying a provisional Q-matrix, and the resulting provisional Q-Matrix will be "polished" with a refinement method to derive the final estimation of Q-matrix.
+The TSQE method estimates a Q-matrix by integrating the provisional attribute extraction (PAE) algorithm with a Q-matrix refinement-and-validation method, such as the Q-Matrix Refinement (QR) method and the G-DINA Model Discrimination Index (GDI).
+Specifically, the PAE algorithm relies on classic exploratory factor analysis (EFA) combined with a unique stopping rule for identifying a provisional Q-matrix, and the resulting provisional Q-Matrix is "polished" by a refinement method to derive the finalized estimation of Q-matrix.

-The initial step of the algorithm is to aggregating the collected Q-Matrix into an inter-item tetrachoric correlation matrix.
+The PAE Algorithm starts with computing the inter-item tetrachoric correlation matrix.
 The reason for using tetrachoric correlation is that the examinee responses are binary, so it is more appropriate than the Pearson product moment correlation coefficient.
-See Chiu et al. (2022) for details.
+See Köhn et al. (2025) for details.
 The next step is to use factor analysis on the item-correlation matrix, and treat the extracted factors as proxies for the latent attributes.
-The third step concerns identifying which specific attributes are required for which item:
+The third step concerns the identification of specific attributes required for each item.
+The detailed algorithm is described below:

 (1)